 Expedited appeals are appeals that need a faster review because of the enrollee's health.
+The criteria for an expedited appeal is that waiting for standard appeal resolution (within 30 days) could seriously jeopardize the enrollee's life, health, or ability to obtain, maintain or regain maximum function.
 You or the enrollee can ask for a faster review (urgent appeal) by phone or by letter.
 We will notify you and the enrollee of our decision within 48 hours.
 We will try to call you and the enrollee about the results right away.
 We will also mail the enrollee a letter within two (2) working days.